 Here are more resources available to help

-The Small Business Administration is issuing Economic Injury Disaster Loans.
-To learn more, visit sba.gov/disaster or sba.gov/wa.
+The Small Business Administration is issuing Economic Injury Disaster Loans (EDL) and advance grants on the loans.
+The advance grants include funding of $1,000 per employee for up to 10 employees.
+To learn more, visit sba.gov/disaster or sba.gov/wa or apply online here.
 You can also call 1-800-659-2955 or email email@example.com.

 Pierce County – Emergency Small Business Relief Loan Program

 Pierce County small businesses who have experienced significant economic injury as a direct result of the COVID-19 pandemic may apply for this loan program.
 Loan amounts up to $20,000 will be awarded, based on number of employees.
 Loans will be offered to qualified applicants at no interest and no payments for 12 months.
 Applications will be accepted on a first come, first served basis, subject to available funds.
 Learn more online.